-Thirty years later, the Middle College High School serves more than 500 students a year.
+Thirty years later, the Middle College High School was serving more than 500 students a year.
 According to recent studies, 80 percent of Middle College High School seniors graduated with high school degrees and 65 percent were expected to attend college.

 In 2000, the power of an idea expanded as Dr. Lieberman, collaborating with Cecilia Cunningham, then principal of Middle College High School, created the Early College High School model.
 This program enables previously underachieving students in grades 11 and 12 to take college courses and complete an A.A. degree in a shortened time frame.

-Dr. Lieberman is a special assistant to the President for Educational Collaboratives at LaGuardia Community College.
+Dr. Lieberman SERVED AS a special assistant to the President for Educational Collaboratives at LaGuardia Community College.
 She received her B.A. degree from Barnard College after attending Vassar, her M.A. from City College of NY, and her Ph.D. from New York University.
-Dr. Lieberman has written two books on creating educational pathways and she is the winner of the Charles A. Dana Award for Innovation in Higher Education in 1989 and the New York University Distinguished Award in 2003.
-Dr. Lieberman resides in New York City.
+Dr. Lieberman has written several books on creating educational pathways, and is most recently the author with Julie Hungar of "The Wisdom Trail: In the Footsteps of Remarkable Women" (Penguin, 2009).
+She is the winner of the Charles A. Dana Award for Innovation in Higher Education in 1989 and the New York University Distinguished Award in 2003.

 Born Harlem, NY; B.A., Hamilton College 1956; M.A., Philosophy, Harvard University, 1957.
 Directed the Student Non-Violent Coordinating Committee’s Mississippi Voter Registration Project 1961-1964; was co-Director of the Council of Federated Organizations 1962-1964, and lead organizer for the 1964 Mississippi “Freedom” Summer Project, parachuting Mississippi Freedom Democratic Party to 1964 National Democratic Convention in Atlantic City.
 A MacArthur Foundation Fellow 1982-1987, he used his fellowship to begin the Algebra Project, which uses mathematics as organizing tool for quality education for all children in America.
 With support of the National Science Foundation the Algebra Project works with middle and high school students who previously performed in the lowest quartile on standardized exams, proposing that they attain a high school math benchmark: graduate on time in four years, ready to do college math for college credit.
 Moses is co-author of Radical Equations—Civil Rights from Mississippi to the Algebra Project (Beacon, 2001) and co-editor of Quality Education as a Constitutional Right-creating a grassroots movement to transform public schools (Beacon, 2010).
 Moses was the Distinguished Visitor for the Center for African American Studies at Princeton University 2011-2012, and a visiting lecturer at NYU School of Law 2012 - 2015.
 He has received numerous honorary doctorate degrees, has delivered keynote speeches and workshops nationwide, and has served as principal investigator on six National Science Foundation mathematics education research awards to date.